 Principle Voss has refused to work with and interferes with doctors trying to diagnose a young student being evaluated with special needs.
 Teachers display partiality and favoritism among students refusing to recognize excellent academic achievements in a student with disability that they state have not achieved good citizenship when other students displaying behavioral problems noticeable to other parents are awarded for academic excellence.
 Blanton is not awarding academic success where it is displayed.
 "A" and "A/B" honor role is about grades... not about difficulties with communication and expression.

 Blanton Elementary School is a public middle school in Odessa.
-The principal of Blanton Elementary School is MARLYN YOUNG, whose e-mail is firstname.lastname@example.org.
-643 children attend Blanton Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
-3% of the Blanton Elementary School students have "limited English proficiency."
+The principal of Blanton Elementary School is MARLYN YOUNG, who can be contacted at email@example.com.
+643 students go to Blanton Elementary School and identify mostly as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
+3% of the Blanton Elementary School students are "limited in English proficiency."
 52% of the 643 students here are classified as "economically disadvantaged", and 45% have subsidized lunches.
-The ratio of students to teachers at Blanton Elementary School is 17:1.
+The student to teacher ratio at Blanton Elementary School is 17:1.
 Nimitz J High School is one of the nearest middle schools.

 - Computer arts